ss1gohan13/KANT/README.md

-# KANT - Klipper Assistant Navigation and Troubleshooting
+# KANT - Klipper Assistant Navigation and Troubleshooting (WIP)

 "You can't?
 KANT can"

 A comprehensive utility to assist with Klipper 3D printer configuration and setup.
 KANT provides an interactive menu-driven interface to help you configure your printer quickly and correctly.

+Please keep in mind this is work in progress.
+Please make sure to post issues.

 ## Version 1.3.0